-Halloween or not, social occasions are at least twice as fun when there's fancy dress involved.
+Halloween, New Year, or just popping out to one of the clubs in London, social occasions are at least twice as fun when there's fancy dress involved.
 Cast off your going out uniform and switch it for, say, a 1920s flapper dress.
 Or perhaps an Elizabethan doublet.
 In these top-notch fancy dress shops you can give yourself a giant wound, try on terrifying masks, and get involved in full character outfits.
 Choosing your ideal alter-ego will be the only dilemma...

 This vast dungeon of a fancy dress store offers a stellar personal service.
 Staff help you navigate some 35,000 costumes, from a sleek ant to a fuzzy Orvill duck, and make sure you have a bespoke outfit to take away.
 Prices start from around £15 for accessories (cloaks, top hats and the like) and full costumes start at £35.
 Further store in Charing Cross (441 The Strand, WC2N 4HZ).